bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 ## TLDNR 1
-If you just want USB Video Camera support then all modules for every USB camera natively supported in Linux can be built by using the included **config-sc-all-usb-cam-modules.txt** kernel configuration file.
+If you just want USB Video Camera support then all modules for every USB camera natively supported in Linux can be built by using the included **config-sc-v5.16.12-all-usb-cam-modules.txt** kernel configuration file.
 Simply copy this configuration file to the build directory ( obj/.config ) before compiling your kernel and modules as per the **README_CROSS_COMPILE_KERNEL.md** instructions in this project.

 ## TLDNR 2